 - Pre-pay for future expenses: you can pay extra towards your bills and utilities or buy gift cards to stores you regularly visit to use later on after the 3 month spending period to qualify for your bonus is up

-Top recommendations for best credit card rewards programs for beginners
+Best credit card rewards programs for beginners

 - Welcome offer: $150 when you spend at least $500 within the first three months of opening an account